 Please allow up to 10 days for your fee waiver request to be reviewed.
 You will receive a reply by email.
 Please do not submit your application until you hear back from us.
 We are not able to refund the application fee if you choose to pay the fee before a waiver is approved.

 You must choose only one department and field of study and may submit only one application for consideration in a given term.
 If you submit more than one application for a term, all applications submitted after the first one will be held and will not be considered for admission.
 Thus, determine carefully the one program to which you will apply.

 Applicants are permitted to submit admissions applications to two (or more) programs if they are within different schools at NYU.
 For example, you may apply to a program in the Graduate School of Arts and Science and to a different program at the Steinhardt School.
 However, you may not apply to both Computer Science and Economics at the same time because both are within the Graduate School of Arts and Science.
 If you choose to apply to programs that are in different schools, it will be necessary to complete and submit separate applications and pay each school a separate application fee.
-The following NYU graduate schools are separate from the Graduate School of Arts and Science: Tandon School of Engineering, Tisch (Arts), Sackler (Medicine), School of Law, Steinhardt (Culture, Education and Human Development), Stern (Business), Wagner (Public Service), Silver (Social Work) and Gallatin (Individualized Study).
+The following NYU graduate schools are separate from the Graduate School of Arts and Science: Tandon (Engineering), Tisch (Arts), Vilcek (Medicine), School of Law, Steinhardt (Culture, Education and Human Development), Stern (Business), Public Health, Wagner (Public Service), Silver (Social Work) and Gallatin (Individualized Study).